Chemistry Blog

 Balancing redox reactions is one of the most challenging skills in general chemistry because you need to balance both atoms and charge simultaneously.
 The half-reaction method breaks this into manageable steps that work every time, in both acidic and basic solutions.

-Rate Laws and Reaction Kinetics: How to Determine Reaction Order and Calculate Rate Constants
+Rate Laws Explained: How to Find Reaction Order (Worked Examples)

 Organic Chemistry Functional Groups: Identification, Properties, and Reactivity Patterns